 This post may contain links to products that we use and love, and we may earn a commission at no cost to you.

-Jewels litter the ground, glistening in the sunlight, sparkling into the distance as far as you can see.
+Gemstones litter the ground, glistening in the sunlight, sparkling into the distance as far as you can see.
 Oregon Sunstones are Oregon’s state gemstone, and if you’re willing to drive (and drive and drive), they’re free for the taking.

-Free Sunstone Collection Site
+Free Oregon Sunstone Collection Site

-Collecting Sunstones
+Collecting Oregon Sunstones

 We weren’t sure where to go, so we chose one of the dirt roads leading off the parking lot.
 The BLM collection area is large and there are several roads and trails to explore.
 We’d heard the advice that generally, the less traveled the road, the better the collecting.
 But we were eager and soon we pulled off to check out the area.

-We took a shade awning for comfort; our 4 month old baby and I stayed underneath it, close to the car, so we’d stay cool.
+We took a shade awning for comfort; our 4-month-old baby and I stayed underneath it, close to the car, so we’d stay cool.
 My husband and our other two children fanned out to find “diamonds”.
 I poked around under the sagebrush bushes close to me and found several largish pieces.

 Pay-to-dig Mines